Ankr-network/ankr-docs/docs/Earn/bridge/bridge-introduction.md

 Ankr Bridge is an Ankr product for bridging assets between networks.

-It allows you to transfer your Ankr Liquid Tokens, obtained when staking your original assets, to a different network where they remain a valid stake and continue to accumulate rewards.
+It allows you to transfer your Ankr Liquid Staking tokens, obtained when staking your original assets, to a different network where they remain a valid stake and continue to accumulate rewards.

 ## Why Ankr Bridge?